 The judges will be looking for entries where collaborative working has delivered outstanding results and significant benefits for the whole supply chain/partnership involved.
 Submissions will demonstrate a number of the following attributes:

 In the best companies, the customer drives everything.
 These companies really understand and then provide precisely what the end customer needs, when the customer needs it and at a price that reflects the product’s value to the customer.
 Activities which do not add value from the customer’s viewpoint can be classified as waste and eliminated.

-Constructing Excellence in London and the South East wants to identify and recognise organisations that have developed and implemented successful customer satisfaction strategies.
+The Constructing Excellence SECBE Awards identify and recognise organisations that have developed and implemented successful customer satisfaction strategies.
 Judges will be looking for companies that can demonstrate a number of the following attributes:

-Please note that Outstanding Customer Satisfaction is a special London and South East category and does not go through to the National Awards.
+Please note: Outstanding Customer Satisfaction is a special SECBE category and does not go through to the National Awards.

-Judges are looking for an organisation that is leading edge in the way they develop their existing team and attract new entrants into the industry.
-Exemplary people developers will be able show judges how they:
+Judges are looking for an organisation that is leading edge in the way they support and develop their existing team and attract new entrants into the industry.
+Exemplary people developers will be to able show judges how they:

 Project of the Year delivers outstanding outcomes for all those involved in a construction project.
 It showcases the benefits achieved through the application of many of the principles described in the other award categories.
 Because of the diversity of potential projects, this category is split into two awards: Building Project of the Year and Civils Project of the Year.